If a chronic subdural hematoma causes symptoms, does this mean it cannot resolve on its own, without medical treatment?

 In fact, when my mother awakened with a searing headache (and was later diagnosed with chronic subdural hematoma), my father actually believed that the headache was caused by eye strain from sewing too much the day before!

-“It is possible for cSDH to resolve on its own,” says Kangmin Daniel Lee, MD, a neurosurgeon with North Jersey Brain & Spine Center.
+“It is possible for cSDH to resolve on its own,” says Kangmin Daniel Lee, MD, a neurosurgeon with New Jersey Brain and Spine.
 (He was not my mother’s surgeon.)

 But this refers to chronic subdural hematoma without symptoms.